Help to Buy Isa savers can bag a bigger annual bonus from the government by shifting their cash to a Lifetime Isa before next April.

 Saving up a significant deposit is among the biggest challenges facing first-time buyers, with slow wage growth and rising property prices locking many out of home ownership.

-Savings accounts such as the Help to Buy Isa and lifetime Isa (LISA) give savers a boost in the form of a 25% bonus when they come to buy a house – and until next April, switchers can benefit from a bigger bonus, potentially even doubling the government’s contribution.
+Savings accounts such as the and give savers a boost in the form of a 25% bonus when they come to buy a house - and until next April, switchers can benefit from a bigger bonus, potentially even doubling the government's contribution.

 Savers are able to deposit up to £4,000 a year into a Lifetime Isa, and the government will pay a monthly bonus of 25% on any contributions made.

 Currently, you can transfer your Isa balancefrom last tax year (ending 5 April 2017) across to a LISA without the funds counting towards your yearly contribution limit.This meanscould get a bigger bonus from the government towards buying a home or retiring.

 But time is running out - the exception is only available until5 April 2018.